TrenchBoot/TrenchBoot.github.io/docs/FAQ.md

 ### SRTM

-SRTM takes place at system boot from firmware / bios.
+SRTM takes place at system boot from firmware / BIOS.
 This process requires measurements of the entire boot sequence at once.
-This is both a good and a bad thing, because any changes to any part of the process (including even bios settings) would cause the entire system to need to be remeasured.
+This is both a good and a bad thing, because any changes to any part of the process (including even BIOS settings) would cause the entire system to need to be remeasured.
 SRTM Starts with Core Root of Trust for Measurement (CRTM), and works its way up the chain where each link verifies the next.
-In other words, SRTM starts by measuring the bios boot block and then moves on to measure the rest of the bios.
+In other words, SRTM starts by measuring the BIOS boot block and then moves on to measure the rest of the BIOS.

 ### DRTM